DoctorWkt/Fuzemsys/README.md

 ## Commands

 There are some commands in the `cmds/` directory which will run under the emulator.
+Use the appropriate `Makefile` for the CPU that you wish.

 ## Emulator Usage

-The `emu6809` emulator now has support for map files and a built-in monitor.
+The `emu6809` and `emuz80` emulators now have support for map files and a built-in monitor.
-Here is the emulator's usage details:
+Here are the usage details for `emu6809` (the same as `emuz80`):

 ```
 Usage: emu6809 [-M] [-d logfile] [-m mapfile] [-b addr] executable <arguments>